PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 * With SQL Server data and PostgreSQL data, if `/PgDump` is not provided, data is exported with `INSERT INTO` statements
 * With SQL Server data, if `/PgDump` is provided, but the `/DataTables` file has `true` in the `PgInsert` column, `INSERT INTO` statements will be used for that table

+Use `/PgDumpFile` to specify a PgDump file to parse in lieu of contacting the database
+* Only applicable for a PgDump file created from a PostgreSQL database; auto-sets PostgreSQL to true
+* Assumes the file is associated with the first database defined by parameter DBList (or the database defined by parameter DB)

 Use `/KeepPgDumpFile` to not delete the `_AllObjects_.sql` created for each database
 * By default, this is false, meaning the `_AllObjects_.sql` file will be deleted (since it is no longer needed because a separate .sql file has been created for each object)
-** If any unhandled scripting commands are encountered, the `_AllObjects_.sql` file will not be deleted, even if KeepPgDumpFile is false
+  * If any unhandled scripting commands are encountered, the `_AllObjects_.sql` file will not be deleted, even if KeepPgDumpFile is false
 * In addition, when this is true, store the original PgDump table data files in directory `Replaced_PgDump_Files`

 The `/PgInsert` applies when exporting data from SQL Server database tables